 We like our lives and our possessions to run smoothly.
 Chaos, violence, disorder, mindlessness all upset us.
 They don't frighten us, precisely, because we are aware of them.
 We watch the news, we are active our own brand of rather liberal politics.
 We know we have built a shell for ourselves, but we have worked hard for the means to do it; we have chosen it.
 Surely we have the right to do that.

-And it's her, and her husband's, calm perception of what's happening that makes the reality so hard to accept or define.
-It's horror of the suburban kind, a masterful haunted house tale that's rooted in the most polite behavior, people horrified of giving offense or of bad taste.
+And it's Colquitt's, and her husband's, calm perception of what's happening that makes the reality so hard to accept or define.
+It's horror of the suburban kind, a masterful haunted house tale that's rooted in the most polite behavior, people horrified of giving offense or of having bad taste.
 Jobs could be lost, marriages broken up, ugly family secrets revealed, tennis partner can turn against tennis partner.
 But The House Next Door don't really give a fuck about your property values or your oh-so-tidy lives, that's for sure.